PhilippW94/Kafka_POV/README.md

 ## Description Contents
 There is **no prior knowledge of Kafka required** in order to successfully execute this proof.

-This proof shows **how MongoDB data from an Oracle instance can be loaded/synced to a MongoDB instance via a Kafka**.
+This proof shows **how MongoDB data from an Oracle instance can be loaded/synced to a MongoDB instance via a local Kafka Cluster**.
 The setup of this proof includes the following parts:

 1. [Configure your Laptop](#-configure-laptop)
 2. [Configure and Setup your AWS RDS instance](#-configure-your-aws-rds-instance)